kyma-project/cli/docs/03-03-examples-alpha.md

 The following examples show how to use the alpha commands to provision a cluster, install and upgrade Kyma, and handle errors.

 ## Provision a cluster
-To provision a Kubernetes cluster, run:
+To provision a k3s cluster, run:

 ```
 kyma alpha provision k3s